kisakova/documentation/completeReference/Advanced/dataManagement/tags.rst

 Add a Tag from the Grid
 ^^^^^^^^^^^^^^^^^^^^^^^

-The tag column is available by default on the :ref:`grids <user-guide-ui-components-grids>`.
+The tag column is available by default on the grids.
 If they are not, you can :ref:`adjust the table settings <user-guide-ui-components-grids-change-table>` and add the column.
 Adding a tag is no different from :ref:`editing other properties <user-guide-ui-components-grid-edit>` from a grid: